amanssharma/PersistentProperties/README.md

 ### 3. The below variable will be stored in standard user defaults with the key "some-key".
 let customDefaultsSuite = UserDefaults.init(suiteName: "customDefaultsSuite")!
 @PersistentProperty(key: "custom-suite-key", defaultValue: "", defaults: customDefaultsSuite) var standardStringVar: String

+You may refer to the sample app to see everything in action.